-In Chabacano, the word vira means to return or go back (when this word means to return or go back). .
-It is the equivalent of the Spanish volver .
+In Chabacano, this word is pronounced and spelled by most as bira.
+It means to return or go back (not to be confused with the Chabacano volve).
 Here are some examples of how to use the word vira in Chabacano.

 Chabacano: Vira yo na Zamboanga despues de diez anos.